whokilleddb/hoontr/README.md

 - bytehoont: This mode is used to hunt for a give byte sequence in the `.text` section of the specified PEs.

-The program hunts for the selected artefacts using multiple threads determined by the number of hyperthreaded cpu cores present on the machine and prints the results to stdout 🦀
+The program hunts for the selected artefacts using multiple threads determined by the number of hyperthreaded cpu cores present on the machine and prints the results to stdout.

 ## Building the project